August 5, 2017

 Michal Pettis, a professor of finance at Guanghua School of Management at Peking University in Beijing, explains the problem with China’s economic model: “In a market economy, investment must create enough additional productive capacity to justify the expenditure.
 If it doesn’t, it must be written down to its true economic value.
 This is why GDP is a reasonable proxy in a market economy for the value of goods and services produced.
 But in a command economy, investment can be driven by factors other than the need to increase productivity, such as boosting employment or local tax revenue.
 What’s more, loss-making investments can be carried for decades before they’re amortized, and insolvency can be ignored.
 This means that GDP growth can overstate value creation for decades.”

 The insolvency problem has already been building up for decades in China.
 It can’t go on forever, because it has led to a massive credit bubble that is doomed to burst.
 When a country piles more and more credit onto a faulty underlying economic model, it becomes a Ponzi finance scheme that has no other possible outcome but to implode on itself.
-The idea that China will now take this money-losing, Ponzi-financed infrastructure investment model and expand it abroad through its Belt and Road Initiative is brazen disregard the intelligence of global investors.
+The idea that China will now take this money-losing, Ponzi-financed infrastructure investment model and expand it abroad through its Belt and Road Initiative is brazen disregard for the intelligence of global investors.

 According to Minsky, there are three possible credit regimes in an economy: